klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/connect-to-main-chain.md

 ## Connect SCN to the Main Chain <a id="connect-scn-to-the-main-chain"></a>

 You need to run an EN of the main chain as a main-bridge.
-And also you should determine which SCN (Service Chain Node) as a sub-bridge will connect with the EN.
+And also you should determine which SCN (Service Chain Consensus Node) as a sub-bridge will connect with the EN.

 ### Check EN (Main-Bridge) information <a id="check-en-(main-bridge)-information"></a>